-The applicant filed an application for extension of time to appeal out of time.
+The applicant HARUN SADALA filed an application for extension of time to appeal out of time.
+The application was made under section 38 of the Land Disputes Courts Act, Cap 216 R: E 2019.
 In his application supported by affidavit the applicant prayed this Court to grant his application for him to appeal out of time.

-The matter was ordered to proceed ex-parte due to nonappearance of the respondent.
-During hearing, the applicant who was represented by the learned Counsel Mr. Nchimbi who briefly submitted that the applicant is seeking for an order for extension of time to appeal out of time relying on the reasons indicated in the applicant's affidavit.
-He argued that one of the reasons for delay is based on illegality and irregularities on the decision of the District Court as indicated under paragraph 10 of the affidavit.
+During hearing, the applicant who was represented by the learned Counsel Mr. Sima briefly submitted that the applicant is seeking for an order for extension of time to appeal out of time basing on the reasons indicated in the applicant's affidavit under paragraph 4, 5, 6, 7, 8 and 9.
+He argued that the reasons for delay was sickness of the applicant and illegality of the decision of the land tribunal with respect to the opinion of assessors.